 You are using an old browser with security vulnerabilities and can not use the features of this website.

-The premiums payable to all statutory health insurance providers are similar.
-Those who wish to study may obtain insurance from any German statutory health insurance provider at a student rate (currently about 90 Euro for health and nursing care insurance), which includes all legally mandated benefits:
+Students under the age of 30 may obtain insurance from any German statutory health insurance provider at a student rate (currently about 100 Euro for health and nursing care insurance), which includes all legally mandated benefits:

 To register with a statutory health insurance provider, you will need your passport and university admission notification (Zulassungsbescheid).
-Student health insurance coverage will last until the end of the 14th semester (all semesters completed worldwide are counted) or until reaching 30 years of age, whichever comes first.
+Student health insurance coverage will last until reaching 30 years of age.

 You can secure insurance for the intended period of study from your home country, before arriving in Germany.
 You can then present confirmation of your health insurance together with your application for a visa.

-Confirmation that you are ensured with a German statutory health insurance provider: „Bescheinigung für die Einschreibung bei einer Hochschule“
+Confirmation that you are insured with a German statutory health insurance provider: „Bescheinigung für die Einschreibung bei einer Hochschule“

-However, if you do not qualify for statutory health insurance - as a non-EU citizen over 30 years of age - you must seek private insurance coverage.
+However, if you do not qualify for statutory student health insurance - as a non-EU citizen over 30 years of age - you must seek private insurance coverage.
 Depending on the conditions of the contract and the benefits on offer, with private health insurance there is more variation in the cost of premiums.
 Should you choose private insurance, we recommend carefully comparing the prices and benefits of several health insurance providers.
 The differences can be substantial.